pytchlang/pytch-vm/doc/source/developer/overview.rst

    each running thread executes until it either finishes or cedes control back to the Pytch runtime.

--  When a thread cede control, its continuation is captured as Skulpt suspension.
+-  When a thread cedes control, its continuation is captured as Skulpt suspension.

 -  To achieve some implicit cooperation, ‘cede control’ calls are